-The scholarship program at Michigan State is administered through the Scholarship Office, Room 202 in the Student Services Building.
+The scholarship program at Michigan State is administered through the Office of Admissions and Scholarships.
 Most scholarships available are those established and maintained by the Board of Trustees.
 There are also scholarships which have been established for students in particular fields.